MMongelli99/SeeSafe/README.md

 # SeeSafe
 Developed to aid the visually impaired as an alternative to a seeing eye dog or cane, this system takes visual data and determines if it is safe to move forward by determining if there are obstacles in front of the user.
+This project is a submission to TCNJ-HackDown-2021.

 ## Inspiration
 I was eager to start learning about machine learning which I don't have a lot of experience with yet, and looking to build a useful healthcare hack, so I decided to develop a system to aid visually impaired people.